DavidArno/Arnolyzer/README.md

     /// <value>A new customer ID</value>
     public int Id { get; set; }

-What saved StyleCop from itself though was an excellent extension called StyleCop+.
+What saved StyleCop from itself was an excellent extension called StyleCop+.
 This extension replaced many of StyleCop's weaker rules with more powerful ones and, most importantly, it introduced rules that encouraged the writing of better code, such as maximum method and file lengths.

 Fast forward to the summer of 2015 and Roslyn has effectively killed off StyleCop.
 It's introduced a new way of writing analyzers using the compiler.
-A number of analyzer projects exist, but the best known one sadly just replicates the silly rules of StyleCop.
-That project has made it clear that they aren't interested in implementing rules that encourage better quality code.
-Yet Roslyn offers that opportunity, thus this project was created.
+A number of analyzer projects exist, but the best known one sadly just replicates the rules of StyleCop.
+Yet Roslyn offers the opportunity to support such so much more, and thus this project was created.

 It's aims are simple: provide a set of rules that encourage modern, functional-orientated, coding standards in C#.
 Pure functions, no inheritance, no global state, immutable variables and short, concise sections of code.